eafit-apolo/apolo-users/docs/source/software/managementsoftware/lmod/8.2.7/index.rst

         ``/share/apps/modules/`` is our custom location for modules, you need to add in the configuration files your own path.

 #.
-Now, lets configure one last thing, this are the files needed to load pre-defined modules when an user logs into your cluster:
+Now, lets configure one last thing, these are the files needed to load pre-defined modules when an user logs into your cluster:

     .. code-block:: bash